barrysteyn/node-scrypt/Readme.md

 **New In Version 1.7.0**: Version 1.7.0 now automatically determines what libraries (besides openssl) to link to.
 Therefore I expect this module to work on any *unix-like* platform.

+##Node Version Compatibilty
+This module supports Node version 0.8x and upwards.
+Earlier versions of Node do not come bundled with OpenSSL which is required for this module to work.

 ##What Is Scrypt?
 Scrypt is an advanced crypto library used mainly for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator).
 More information can be found here: